ggpwnkthx/docker-trinitycore/README.md

 SET portal "url.to.bnetserver:port_number"
 ```
 ### Custom Client Launcher
-This is not required for WotLK, only for BfA clients.
+This is not required for WotLK, only for Shadowlands clients.
-https://arctium.io/ -> World of Warcraft -> Client Launchers -> Custom Server -> Windows/macOS -> 8.2.0.x - ... .zip
+https://arctium.io/ -> World of Warcraft -> Client Launchers -> Custom Server -> Windows/macOS -> 9.0.2.x - ... .zip
 Put the executable in the same folder as the \_retail\_ folder